altocodenl/tagaway/readme.md

    - New dev server.

 - Upload/import:
+   - See if there's a way to detect whatsapp videos that look the same but are slightly different.
    - Add a "show more" button to show more items of Recent Imports or Recent Uploads.
    - Improve display of errors in upload & import:
       - Show foldable list of repeated|invalid|too large pics/vids.